Are you losing weight too quickly for your wardrobe?

 While this step is effective as shrinking your jeans, please make sure to observe any necessary safety precautions when dealing with hot water and your washing appliances.

-Get your washer ready and toss your jeans before turning it up at the hottest possible setting.
+Get your washing machine ready and toss your jeans before turning it up at the hottest possible setting.
 Feel free to pour in some fabric softener or detergent if you want to wash your jeans at the same time.

 Boil Your Jeans

 Start by filling up a large pot with water.
-Bring the water to a respectable boil and turn your jeans inside out to make them ready for the pot.
+Bring the pot of water to a boil and turn your jeans inside out to make them ready for the pot.
 Once the water boils, turn off the heat and safely plunge your jeans in the hot water.

 Just like the methods above, you can repeat this method as often as you want to until it fits perfectly or until your pants can no longer shrink.
 In that case, you’ll have to wait for the last solution on this list.

 Before you proceed to the last method, you might have a pair of jeans that fit perfectly around your calves but are too loose around your thighs.

 For situations like this, you can try to specifically shrink certain parts of your jeans with a spray bottle.

 Take out a pan, kettle, or thermos and heat up your water to a boil.
 Once ready, take a spray bottle that can handle high heat and fill it in with hot water.
 You’ll typically find this at the bottom, but look for the plastic number of that water bottle and make sure that it’s a #2 so that it’s heat resistant.

 Feel free to add in some fabric softener—or any other product that you’re comfortable with using—before spraying the hot water on the loose spots.